 There are two main components of a good newsletter.
-The first component is the newsletter design and the second is the newsletter content.
-If you ignore either of these, your newsletter campaign is likely to fall flat on its face.
+The first component is the newsletter design, and the second is the newsletter content.
+If you don’t pay enough mind to either of these, your newsletter campaign is likely to fall flat on its face.

 Both these things are available with Benchmark Email.
-Even on the free Benchmark Starter Plan, once you sign up you get to choose from a range of email newsletter templates, which are based on a range of themes.
+Even on the free Benchmark plan, once you sign up, you get to choose from a variety of email newsletter templates, which are based on a range of themes.
 For instance, if you have organized a special promotion to celebrate the spirit of Halloween, then you can select a Halloween-themed template.

 There are various different kinds of emails out there, all with different purposes.
 Just like every email you send, you’ll always want to have a goal in mind for your email newsletter.
 Once you have your goal, it’s easy to understand what content should go into your newsletters.